Performance Breakdown

 How much power does the Dyson Omni Glide have?

-To measure power, I used an anemometer for airflow and a vacuum water lift gauge for suction.
+To measure power, I used an anemometer to measure airflow and a vacuum water lift gauge to measure suction.

 Here are the airflow results with the roller attached